graezykev/normalise-your-git-commit-and-push/steps.md

 echo "npx --no -- commitlint --edit \$1" > .husky/commit-msg
 ```

-You'll see a new created file `.husky/commit-msg` with the content below:
+You'll see a newly created file `.husky/commit-msg` with the content below:

 `.husky/commit-msg`: